Lcfvs/yld/README.md

 They often share variables needed to treat the response.

 Their other inconvenients are that you have to create functions to handle the success or failure and to forward the result to calling functions.
-This affects the readability of your code and pollute it with additionals arguments.
+This affects the readability of your code and pollutes it with additional argument.

 In order to avoid that, the promises appeared.